magnASCII.io Simone Magnaschi

 20 Things I've Learned in my 20 Years as a Software Engineer - Simple Threa

-You’re about to read a blog post with a lot of advice.
+Important, Read This First You’re about to read a blog post with a lot of advice.
 Learning from those who came before us is instrumental to success, but we often forget an important caveat.
 Almost all advice is contextual, yet it is rarely delivered with any context.
+“You just need to charge more!” says the company […]

 Saved on: 2021-10-08

-A podcast where folks talk about running small & large web apps in production.
-Topics include tech stacks, lessons learned and DevOps / deployment tips.
-Full stack developer.
-Author of web development and deployment courses.
-Technical death metal enthusiast.
+A site where folks talk about running small and large web apps in production.
+Topics include tech stacks and DevOps / deployment tips.

 Saved on: 2021-09-23